ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

     - Replica's host has no DNS record.
 It can occur in systems with dynamic DNS, for example, [Kubernetes](https://kubernetes.io), where nodes can be unresolvable during downtime, and this is not an error.

     - Configuration error.
-ClickHouse configuration file contains the wrong hostname.
+ClickHouse configuration file contains a wrong hostname.

 Possible values: